wagskydive/ai-telephone/docs/vast_deploy.md

 bash vast_deploy.sh
 ```

-After execution, the Flask server will be running in the background and serving
+After execution, the Flask server will be running in the background on
-requests on port 5000.
+port 5000.
+The script also clones and launches Chatterbox TTS so that the API
+can use fast local speech synthesis.
+By default the Chatterbox server listens
+on port 7860 and the API is started with ``CHATTERBOX_URL`` pointing at this
+local instance.